Shell Asset Management Co. Sells 21,496 Shares of Booz Allen Hamilton Holding Co. (NYSE:BAH)

 The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
 Investors of record on Tuesday, June 15th will be issued a $0.37 dividend.
 The ex-dividend date of this dividend is Monday, June 14th.
 This represents a $1.48 dividend on an annualized basis and a yield of 1.74%.
 Booz Allen Hamilton’s dividend payout ratio is presently 37.95%.

 Several research analysts have issued reports on the company.
 Zacks Investment Research raised Booz Allen Hamilton from a “sell” rating to a “hold” rating and set a $90.00 target price on the stock in a research report on Tuesday, May 25th.
-Morgan Stanley dropped their target price on Booz Allen Hamilton from $98.00 to $90.00 and set an “overweight” rating on the stock in a research report on Thursday, February 25th.
 Barclays raised their target price on Booz Allen Hamilton from $78.00 to $85.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 12th.
-Wells Fargo & Company assumed coverage on Booz Allen Hamilton in a research report on Tuesday, May 18th.
-They issued an “overweight” rating and a $96.00 target price on the stock.
-Finally, Cowen reissued a “buy” rating on shares of Booz Allen Hamilton in a research report on Friday, February 5th.
+Cowen reissued a “buy” rating on shares of Booz Allen Hamilton in a research report on Friday, February 5th.
+Wells Fargo & Company started coverage on Booz Allen Hamilton in a research report on Tuesday, May 18th.
+They set an “overweight” rating and a $96.00 price objective on the stock.
+Finally, Morgan Stanley lowered their price objective on Booz Allen Hamilton from $98.00 to $90.00 and set an “overweight” rating on the stock in a research report on Thursday, February 25th.
 Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
 Booz Allen Hamilton has an average rating of “Buy” and an average price target of $89.00.

 About Booz Allen Hamilton